Thursday, March 20, 2014

 Missing Questions on Iraq

 It was the mood of the affair that was most disquieting.
 Bush smiled and made his usual quips, and many of the reporters played the game and did not press him hard.
 This was how these press gatherings had gone throughout the run-up to war.
-When it was over, I felt the press had blown its last best chance to really put his feet to the fire, and along with Ari Berman (then an intern at my magazine, Editor & Publisher, now with me at The Nation, came up with a few questions we wished reporters had asked.
-The following appears in my book, just published yesterday in an updated and expand e-book edition, So Wrong for So Long: How the Press, the Pundits and the President Failed on Iraq.
+When it was over, I felt the press had blown its last best chance to really put his feet to the fire, and along with Ari Berman (then an intern at my magazine, Editor & Publisher, later at The Nation), came up with a few questions we wished reporters had asked.
+Two weeks later--on this day in 2003--the U.S. indeed did invade Iraq.
+The following appears in my book, recently published in an updated and expanded e-book edition, So Wrong for So Long: How the Press, the Pundits and the President Failed on Iraq.

 -- Why is the U.S. threatening an optional war if 59% of Americans do not support a U.S. invasion without the approval of the U.N.
 Security Council, according to a Feb.
 24-26 USA Today/CNN/Gallup Poll?